-Okay, so you know the basics to put in your beach bag, but let's review, anyway.
+Okay, so you know the basics to put in your beach bag, but let's review some of our favorites.

-Water.
-Water.
-Water.
-It’s important that everyone in your group remain hydrated.
+Water - It’s important that everyone in your group remain hydrated.
 For those who don’t like water, try taking along some individual flavor packets that can be added to bottled water.
-If you take your dog with you to a dog-approved beach, be sure to have enough water for him, too, and a container into which you can pour his fresh water.
+If you take your dog with you to a dog-friendly beach, be sure to have enough water for and a container into which you can pour fresh water.
 Finally, pack a couple of extra bottles of water to have on hand for just-in-case first-aid or emergency hand washing.
 [Cooler Tip: If you are planning to be on the beach for some time, consider freezing some bottles of water: frozen they keep your cooler items cool; thawed they become cold drinking water.]

-Phone.
-If you take your phone to the beach, please also pack with you the idea it is to be used for only emergencies.
+Phone - If you take your phone to the beach, please also pack with you the idea it is to be used for only emergencies.
+Know your beach access and house address in case of an emergency.
 Enjoy the sounds of the beach!
 Don’t disturb the natural sounds you have paid for and traveled here to hear with sounds of ring tones and conversations you easily can have back at your house!